anycable/anycable-client/README.md

 }
 ```

+### CommonJS compatibility

+We use ESM and don't any have any plans to support CommonJS ourselves.
+You can try [commonizer](https://github.com/wintercounter/commonizer) for that.

 ## Usage: Node.js

 Currently, we do not provide a dedicated Node.js package.
 You can use `@anycable/core` with Node.js: